burcukolcak/burcukolcak.github.io/_pages/teaching.md

 ### <i> Upcoming Workshops </i>

-Black Lives Matter Movement from the Perspectives of Supporters & Opponents: A View from Twitter (Monday, October 17, 5 pm)

-When and How do #BlackLivesMatter Beyond the US?: Global Diffusion of the BLM Movement on Twitter (Monday, October 31, 5 pm)

-Racial Bias in Policing Data (Monday, November 14, 5 pm)
+Racial Bias in Policing Data

 ### <i> Previous Workshops </i>

+When and How do #BlackLivesMatter Beyond the US?: Global Diffusion of the BLM Movement on Twitter

 Framing Racial Justice and Police Brutality in the Age of Black Lives Matter: A View from Twitter